mshaek/WasteManagementClassifier/README.md

 # WasteManagementClassifier

-## Project: Classifying waste into organic and inorganic
+## Project: Classifying Waste into Organic and Inorganic
 ### Contributor:
 Phillip, Ridzwan and Mahfuzur